tc39/proposal-resizablearraybuffer/README.md

   // - Throws a RangeError if byteLength > maxByteLength.
   constructor(byteLength [, options ]);

-  // Returns a *non*-resizable ArrayBuffer with the same byte content
-  // at this buffer for [0, min(this.byteLength, newByteLength)],
-  // then detaches this buffer.
-  //
-  // Any new memory is zeroed.
-  //
-  // If newByteLength is undefined, it is set to this.bytelength.
-  //
-  // Designed to be implementable as a copy-free move or a realloc.
-  //
-  // Throws a RangeError unless 0 <= newByteLength.
-  transfer(newByteLength);

   // Resizes the buffer.
   //
   // Grows are designed to be implemented in-place, i.e. address space is